jokob-sk/NetAlertX/docs/API.md

 ## API endpoints

-PiAlert comes with a simple API.
+NetAlertX comes with a simple API.
 These API endpoints are static files, that are periodically updated based on your settings.

 ### When are the endpoints updated